w3f/polkadot-wiki/docs/maintain-guides-society.md

 Vote     | A | A | A | R | S |
 Selected |   |   | X |   |   |

-In this example, this candidate will be approved to join the society since member 3 was selected as a final outcome.
-Also, a number of members will be randomly chosen as `skeptics` to vote for the candidates during the rotation period.
-Since members 5 was chosen as a skeptic, he is required to participate in the voting process.
-If he does not participate in voting, he will be punished by increase his strike per missing vote.
-And if you have accumulated too many stikes, your membership will be suspended which means you may need to re-apply the membership and your unclaimed payouts will be slashed.
-Moreover, each member who voted opposite to the randomly selected vote will be slashed their unclaimed payouts and increase their strikes.
+In this example, a candidate will be approved to join the society since member 3 was selected as a final voting outcome.
+A number of members will also be randomly chosen as "skeptics" to vote for the candidates during the rotation period.
+Since member 5 was chosen as a skeptic, they are required to participate in the voting process.
+If they do not participate in voting, they will be punished with one strike per missing vote.
+If one accumulates too many strikes, one's membership is suspended which means they may need to re-apply and their unclaimed payouts will be slashed.
+Moreover, each member who voted opposite to the randomly selected vote will have their unclaimed payouts slashed and strikes increased.
 In this case, member 4 will be punished.

 ```bash
 Note: